onprem-vip/ex_voix/README.md

     })
     ...
   ```
-- Add @todo_mcp module in your liveview mount function
+- Add TodoAppMCP.Clients.TodoAppMCP module as :todo_mcp (or @todo_mcp inside your html.heex file) in your liveview mount function
   ```elixir
     ...
     @impl true